helluvamatt/ViteIntegration/README.md

     // Optional: Include these assets on every Razor page.
 This is useful for things like your main entry point, or a shared CSS file. options.WithDefaultAssets("src/site.ts");

-    // Optional: Configure <script> tag attributes, values shown below are the defaults if you omit this call. options.WithScriptOptions(isModule: true, isDefer: true);
+    // Optional: Configure <script> tag rendering, value shown below are the defaults if you omit this call. options.WithScriptMode(ScriptMode.Module);

+    // Optional: Configure where default assets are served from options.WithAssetsServedFrom(ServeFrom.Default);

+    // Optional: Configure where tag helper-referenced assets are served from options.WithTagHelperAssetsServedFrom(ServeFrom.Default);
 });
 ```